 Charges for the entire academic year, minus financial aid, are divided by 10 for monthly payments from June 1 through March 1.
-This plan is administered by Academic Management Services, 866-884-8466, TuitionPay.com.
+Please contact the Office of the Bursar at 877-729-3566 for details.

 Academic Programs, Degrees and Degree Requirements